Sir Ewan Forbes, 11th Baronet: Early life

-The issue of Ewan's gender would later prove contentious; the birth registration recorded a female child, but Forbes later commented that this was "a ghastly mistake".
+The issue of Ewan's gender would later prove contentious; the birth registration recorded a female, but Forbes later commented that this was "a ghastly mistake".
 Ewan was brought up as a girl alongside Margaret, but found childhood to be dominated by a growing gender insecurity.
 In early childhood, his mother began to call him "Benjie", a name that persisted among family and friends well into his later life.
 He spent a large amount of time playing with their cousins Patrick and David, and routinely dressed as a boy.
 In his book The Aul' Days, written many years later, Forbes recalled a hatred of being "made to dress up" for social engagements, and of going to great lengths to avoid them.

 Lord Sempill insisted on a "strict Scottish" upbringing for his children, which meant that he was taught to speak and write fluently in Doric as well as in European languages.
 Forbes refused to go away to a girls' school, which meant being educated at home; at fifteen, he pressed to be allowed to go overseas to attend a pre-university course, and eventually settled on a co-educational institution in Dresden.
 In Dresden, he and his mother first began visiting specialist doctors for a course of hormone therapy.
 After coming out as a debutante in London in the late 1920s, Forbes studied in Dresden for a year, 1929–1930, before travelling through central Europe, visiting Prague and Vienna.
 This journey provided the opportunity for a further series of visits to medical specialists for treatment.
 In the following academic year, he continued his studies in Paris, where he attended lectures at the Sorbonne and studied the harp under the principal harpist of the Paris Opéra.